Securitybits-io/blog.securitybits.io/content/post/2023-01-01-Clock-Glitching-with-a-chipwhisperer.md

             break
 ```

-If everything is setup properly, running the code will eventually result in:
+If everything is set up properly, running the code will eventually result in:

 {{< image classes="fancybox center" src="/img/posts/2023/01/clock-glitching-with-a-chipwhisperer/glitch_result.png" >}}

 ## sys.exit()

-I hope that you enjoyed reading some of this or that it atleast was a bit useful, i can recommend that if you'd like to dive deeper into glitching to purchase a chipwhisperer at your [Newae Mouser Store](https://eu.mouser.com/manufacturer/newae-technology/featured-products/) as the free course dives really deep into the glitch.
+I hope that you enjoyed reading some of this or that it at least was a bit useful, i can recommend that if you'd like to dive deeper into glitching to purchase a chipwhisperer at your [Newae Mouser Store](https://eu.mouser.com/manufacturer/newae-technology/featured-products/) as the free course dives really deep into the glitch.

 And here are some cool links: